 These platforms now offer paid options.
 So you have to pay to create ads or boost existing posts for your followers to see.

 Several factors also affect the viewership of your ads or boosted posts.
 These include the interests of your target customers, their behaviour, demographics, location, etc.

 b) Search Engine Ads

-They may also appear on websites, blogs, and even on a mobile app.
-You can see them at the top, left, or right panel–or even at intervals within the content itself.
+They may also appear on websites, blogs, mobile apps and digital devices.
+You can see them at the top, left, or right panel or at intervals within the content itself.

 c) Banner Ads